UPDATED OCTOBER 2024: Upper Rogue Update: Jet Boats & More

 October 2024 Update:

 Thank you to those who submitted comments in defense of the Rogue on this issue.
 Following the rulemaking period regarding jet boat use on the Upper Rogue that closed Oct.
 16, the Oregon State Marine Board (OSMB) received 800 comments from the public, over 580 comments via the online form on the Rogue Riverkeeper website.
 On October 23, the OSMB met and proposed a rule for power boats on the Upper Rogue.
 OSMB staff drafted the proposed rule, which generally followed ODFW recommendations given at the hearing as it related to offering some protections to Spring Chinook salmon and other native fish, they did not take into account the larger environmental effects of hundreds of trips by large high speed boats on water quality, food webs, and aquatic and riparian habitats even though they were presented with a thorough literature review of many studies demonstrating those impacts.
+For the most part, the proposed rule allows the charter operator, Rogue Jet Adventures, who launches from TouVelle State Recreation Site and Table Rock Road to continue as they have been doing.

+The proposed rule will allow motorized boats over 10 horsepower to operate seasonally on the Upper Rogue River between May 8th and September 10th.
 During this time period, charter (also known as “commercial”) operators can operate between Fisher’s Ferry County Park and Rattlesnake Rapid.
-All other (private, non-commercial) motor boats can be operated a little further upstream from Fishers Ferry to Dodge Bridge County Park.
+All other (private, non-commercial) motor boats can be operated a little further upstream from Fishers Ferry to Dodge Bridge County Park during this time period.

 Outside of the aforementioned time period, no motorized boats over 10 horsepower are allowed between Fishers Ferry County Park and Lost Creek Dam.
 This part of the rule is a win for the river as it is a ban on high speed boats above Dodge Bridge and will benefit the environment and eliminate risk and conflict from jet boats on this one section of the river.